 Where do green bean casserole, rotisserie chicken, spinach-artichoke dip, and lightly glazed rolls make the perfect meal?
 Well, here at Teach for Christ, that would be Friendsgiving.
 Using the choice food descriptor of Educator Colby Cantillon, let’s recount this “tas-TY” occasion (phonetic spelling compliments of his accent).

-A gathering of TC Educators and their friends was the brainchild of women’s household leader, Isabel Brown.
-The TC gentlemen offered to have the feast in their humble abode, nicknamed the “Narwhal” (story to come on that nickname and men’s household life).
+A gathering of TfC Educators and their friends was the brainchild of women’s household leader, Isabel Brown.
+The TfC gentlemen offered to have the feast in their humble abode, nicknamed the “Narwhal” (story to come on that nickname and men’s household life).

 Planned for the evening of Saturday, November 18, the night began shortly after 5:00 p.m. as guests started trickling in.
 Chairman Richard Vigilante stopped by early on to wish the educators a Happy Thanksgiving and to drop off a red wine that paired well with the classic pumpkin pie he also donated to this feast.
 A sturdy folding table, provided by the generosity of our housemates, the brothers of Pro Ecclesia Sancta, served as our spacious buffet.

 Once everyone arrived, the evening began with some wine tasting and lighthearted chatter.
 Educators Stephen Barnhart and Colby Cantillon were preparing the main birds of the night—three rotisserie chickens, carved expertly by the gentlemen thanks to directions from Google.
 After a careful reheating, Educator Maria Miller’s spinach-artichoke dip was served at the main table as an appetizer.
 There were equal parts chatter and munching from that point forward.